Sultron/unrschedule/README.md

 # unrschedule
-Export your UNR schedule to use with external calendaring software.
+Export your UNR schedule to use with any external calendaring software.